glic3rinu/passlib/docs/lib/passlib.hash.bsdi_crypt.rst

   PassLib will encode unicode passwords using ``utf-8`` before running them through bsdi-crypt.
-If a different encoding is desired by an application, the password should be encoded before handing it to Passlib.
+If a different encoding is desired by an application, the password should be encoded before handing it to PassLib.

 References
 ==========